lherbeur/cleaning_data/README.md

 The measuremenst on the mean and standard deviation for each measurement are extracted using select and the matches helper function.

 #3
-A activity column was created to show the different activities performed for each observation and descriptive activity names were used to replace the integer-coded representation.
+An activity column was created to show the different activities performed for each observation and descriptive activity names were used to replace the integer-coded representation.

 #5
 A grouping of the data, based on activity, was done and the mean of each of the columns calculated using summarise_all and the mean function.